pandeyanand9023/Cricket-Match/README.md

 when MatchController calls startMatch(), game will be started and startInning() will be called and target will be taken into consideration for the chaser team Innings will have total overs given during construction. method' call returns back when 1.
 Either all over completes 2.
 10 Wickets are fallen
-3. Target is reached
+3. Target is reached.
-strike will be changed on odd runs or over completion winner will be declared based on the score of both teams
+The strike will be changed on odd runs or over completion and winner will be declared based on the score of both teams